dhellmann/pymotw-3/source/abc/index.rst

 .. {{{end}}}

-A side effect of using direct subclassing is it is possible to find all of the implementations of a plugin by asking the base class for the list of known classes derived from it (this is not an :mod:`abc` feature, all classes can do this).
+A side effect of using direct subclassing is it is possible to find all of the implementations of a plug-in by asking the base class for the list of known classes derived from it (this is not an :mod:`abc` feature, all classes can do this).